 Capital is your level of financial contribution.
 How much of your own money are you willing to invest?
 The financial institution wants to know you’re committed enough to decrease the odds of default.
 Capital sounds similar to collateral, but capital is the amount of money you have, while collateral is a security asset.

 Suppose you are a small business owner and want to get a loan to help your business succeed.
 During the approval process for a business loan, the lender will evaluate your business revenue, inventory, equipment, etc., because these factors represent your cash flow.

 Collateral is a valuable asset that a borrower provides to a financial institution to offset the lending risk.
-In the event a borrower cannot keep making loan payments, the lender can seize the collateral to recoup the unpaid loan balance.
+If a borrower cannot keep making loan payments, the lender can seize the collateral to recoup the unpaid loan balance.

 Conditions include the borrower’s financial situation and the economic conditions concerning the loan.
 Financial institutions evaluate a borrower’s income stability for approval and external economic factors.
 For example, a lender will consider federal interest rates, industry trends, and other conditions.
 The state of the economy affects everyone, even financial institutions.

 Who Created the 5 Cs of Credit?

 The history of the 5 Cs of credit began with the creation of the credit score.
 The credit score was developed in 1989 as a joint project by Equifax and the Minneapolis-based Fair Isaac Corporation.2